Introduction

 melodium doc --file <FILE> <OUTPUT>

-Build Jeu
+Build Jeu files

-To build a Jeu
+To build a Jeu file from a project:

 melodium jeu build <PROJECT> <OUTPUT_FILE>